‘Teen Mom 2’ Leah Messer Attacked By Jenelle Evans On Twitter

 Throughout her co-star’s rant against her and her cast mate, Leah Messer has remained completely silent on Twitter.
 She’s also stayed quiet about her feud with Evans on Instagram.
 Instead, she appeared to be staying focused on her kids and her newfound positive outlook on life, which seems to be the result of a 2015 stint in rehab for anxiety issues and depression.

-As Teen Mom 2 fans saw, Leah Messer opted to enter treatment in May 2015 after being faced with allegations of drug use for several months.
-Although Leah Messer denied she was treating substance abuse issues at the time, her marriage to Jeremy Calvert fell apart and in June 2015, their divorce was finalized.
+As Teen Mom 2 fans saw, Leah Messer opted to enter treatment in May, 2015, after being faced with allegations of drug use for several months.
+Although Leah Messer denied she was treating substance abuse issues at the time, her marriage to Jeremy Calvert fell apart, and in June of 2015, their divorce was finalized.

 While Leah Messer hasn’t directly addressed her feud with Jenelle Evans, she did share a meme last week which appeared to be suspiciously on-topic.